Teachings

 57 الحديد Al-Ḥadīd

 Al-Ḥadīd dismantles the illusion of the hand that reassures itself by clenching: true security is born when the hand becomes an instrument of qisṭ, guided by the Book, calibrated by the Balance, and fortified by Iron.
+Beneath this first thread lies a second: the knowledge that vivifies against the knowledge that petrifies.

 Read more